-He is one of the pioneers of the Chicago House genre, but through his rich career he as known to mix and combine genres to produce a unique vibrant and funky sound.
+He is one of the pioneers of the Chicago House genre but through his rich career he as known to mix and combine genres to produce a uniquely vibrant and funky sound.

 If you want to get into his vibe, check out a set he did for Mixmag last July, one of the most recent ones online.